thomasaugot/farmhouse-table-website/README.md

-# Dine Restaurant Website
+# Farmhouse Table | Restaurant Website

-I created this application as part of a coding challenge at Frontend Mentor.
+I created this application based on a coding challenge at Frontend Mentor which I modified to have it personalized.
 It is a restaurant landing page based on 2 pages, one homepage and one booking page.

 ## Featured Tech stack